kmehltretter82/frama-c-linux/man/frama-c.1.md

 **Deprecated**: use **-kernel-warn-key parser:decimal-float=once** (and variants) instead.

+[-no]-warn-invalid-pointer
+: generate alarms for invalid pointer arithmetic.
+Defaults to no.

 [-no]-warn-left-shift-negative
 : generate alarms for signed left shifts on negative values.
 Defaults to yes.

 [-no]-warn-right-shift-negative
 : generate alarms for signed right shifts on negative values.
 Defaults to no.

+[-no]-warn-pointer-downcast
+: generates alarms when the downcast of a pointer may exceed the destination range.
+Defaults to yes.

 [-no]-warn-signed-downcast
 : generates alarms when signed downcasts may exceed the destination range.